SkepskyiDanylo/airport-api/README.md

 # ✈️ Airport API

-**Airport API** is a RESTful web service built with Django and Django REST Framework.
-It provides user management, flight planning and booking functionality, along with Stripe payment integration.
+**Airport API** is a demonstration project built using Django and Django REST Framework that simulates key features of a flight booking system.
+It includes essential functionalities such as user registration and JWT authentication, flight scheduling, ticket booking, and integration with the Stripe payment system.

-This project is designed to automate air travel operations — from flight scheduling to ticket purchasing.
+The purpose of this project is to showcase my skills and progress in Python backend development, demonstrating how I can build APIs using modern tools and best practices.
+While its features and architecture are much simpler than those of fully-fledged commercial airline systems, this project lays a solid foundation for future scaling and enhancement.

+With additional development and resources, Airport API can be extended into a production-ready application by adding capabilities such as:

+- full ticket and boarding pass management,

+- integration with external airline systems,

+- advanced analytics and reporting,

+- more flexible access control and role management,

+- support for multiple languages and currencies,

+- full-featured flexible email message generation,

+- authentication via third-party services (OAuth, social logins),

+- integration with accounting systems and invoice generation,

+- flexible user profile customization,

+- crew availability tracking based on location and working hours,

+- and much more.

+Therefore, this project not only reflects my current level but also serves as a starting point for creating a real-world product in the air travel domain.

 ---